Student Clubs & Organizations

 There are many opportunities to get involved at Darden!
 Our staff is here to help if you have any questions about navigating clubs or student life.

-You are welcome to contact us with any question not addressed in this FAQ.
+You are welcome to contact the Office of Student Affairs with any question not addressed in this FAQ.

 NOTE: Late applications will not be accepted, nor will requests to meet for approval be accepted after the posted deadline above.

-- First Year Student Submission Guidelines: First Year students are eligible to start new provisional clubs or student-led initiatives in the spring of their first year.
+- First Year Student Submission Guidelines: First Year students are eligible to start new provisional clubs in the spring of their first year.

-- Second Year Student Submission Guidelines: Second Year students are eligible to start new provisional clubs or student-led initiatives in the fall of their second year.
+- Second Year Student Submission Guidelines: Second Year students are eligible to start new provisional clubs in the fall of their second year.

 -